-Gastrointestinal: Abdominal Pain, Cramping, Diarrhea, Nausea
+Gastrointestinal: Abdominal Pain, Constipation, Cramping, Diarrhea, Nausea

-Pain: Joint pain, Chest pain, (Abdominal Pain)
+Pain: Headaches, Migraines, Joint pain, Chest pain, (Abdominal pain)

 Anaphylaxis If too many mediators are spilt into your system, you may also experience anaphylaxis, which primarily includes: difficulty breathing, itchy hives, flushing or pale skin, feeling of warmth, weak and rapid pulse, nausea, vomiting, diarrhea, dizziness and fainting.